p0lyw0lf/github_webhook_watcher/README.md

 ## Usage

-First, copy `config.py.template` to `config.py`, filling it out with the values you want.
+First, copy `secret.py.template` to `secret.py`, filling it out with the shared webhook secret.

+Next, edit `config.py` to have the values you want.

 Then, in the main directory of this repository, run: